How To Stick with Your New Year Goals

 Goal-setting (and -achieving) works the same way.

 If you only set “end-result” goals, you only get to feel satisfaction when you reach that end result — if you reach that end result.
-Breaking the goal down into steps makes it easier for you see the progress you’ve made and to refine your process along the way.
+Breaking the goal down into steps makes it easier for you to see the progress you’ve made and to refine your process along the way.

 5. Track your progress